 As vascular surgeons who specialize in the treatment of veins and arteries, many patients will reach us having had a series of leg ulcers which have taken long times to heal and have required them to wear uncomfortable and hard to wear compression stockings in the hopes of healing one after another ulcer.

-Traditionally, patients with postphlebitic legs and venous stasis ulcers have been treated with compression wraps for ulcer healing and long term stockings to prevent recurrence.
+Traditionally, patients with postphlebitic legs and venous stasis ulcers have been treated with compression wraps for ulcer healing and long term stockings to prevent a recurrence.
 Compliance with stockings is very poor, particularly in the hotter months.
 Stasis ulcer recurrence rates are very high.
 Each successive episode results in more scarring.
 Symptoms worsen over time and can result in permanent disability.

 Several published series in recent years culminated in an evidence summary in the Journal of Vascular Surgery in 2013.
 Fifteen hundred patients were followed for three to five years after venography and balloon and stenting of significant iliac vein or IVC stenoses.
-Procedural success was achieved in near 100% of stenosis and 83-95% of occlusions.
+Procedural success was achieved in nearly 100% of stenosis and 83-95% of occlusions.
 Morbidity, including DVT, occurred in less than 1% of patients.
-Three to five year patency was 90-100% in non-thrombotic patients and 74-89% in post-thrombotic patients.
+Three to five-year patency was 90-100% in non-thrombotic patients and 74-89% in post-thrombotic patients.
 Significant pain relief was experienced by 86-94% of patients and swelling improved considerably in 66-89%.
 In patients not already on permanent anticoagulation, postprocedural anticoagulation for 30 days followed by daily 81 mg aspirin is generally used.

 Future areas of research in deep vein stenosis include the type and length of anticoagulation needed, effectiveness (and reimbursement) of intravascular ultrasound for diagnosis and treatment, and development of new stents specifically designed for veins.